sfvicente/BlazorBestPracticesAndGuidelines/Docs/ApplicationDevelopment/Deployment.md

 ### When deploying Blazor Server application to an Azure App Service, enable WebSockets and ARR Affinity.

-TODO: Description
+TODO: complement description

 Turning on ARR Affinity in the App Service will enable sticky sessions.
 This means that a user will always be routed to the same host machine.
 The downside of sticky sessions is that the performance might be lower than if this mechanism wasn't enabled.
 <br>